 Saraswati is the beloved Hindu goddess of knowledge, music and the arts.
 In Buddhism, she is a guardian deity who upholds the teachings of Gautama Buddha.
 In Burma she is called Thurathadi or Tipitaka Medaw, in China her name is Biàncáitiān, in Thai, Surasawadee and in Japanese, Benzaiten.

 To the people who lived along her banks, the goddess Saraswati was originally a personification of the river itself.
 As its waters began to fail and the Harappa settlements shifted eastward towards the mighty Indus Valley, Saraswati began to lose her status as a river goddess and became increasingly associated with literature, the arts and music.
 As centuries passed, she grew further to embody the concepts of intelligence, consciousness, knowledge, creativity, education, enlightenment and power.
-This embodiment of everything associated with refinement and culture points to her importance in the founding of an independent civilization that has endured for thousands of years.
+This embodiment of everything associated with refinement and culture points to her importance in the founding of an independent civilisation that has endured for thousands of years.

 Saraswati has four arms, representing the four aspects of human personality in learning: the mind, intellect, alertness, and ego.
 These four arms also represent the 4 Vedas (the sacred books of the Hindu faith), which in turn represent the 3 forms of literature, poetry, prose and music.
 She holds in her hands a book (prose), a rosary of crystal beads (poetry) and a vina (music).
 Her final hand holds a pot of sacred water, which represents the purity of these three arts and their power to purify human thought.

 Saraswati in white, with a peacock at her feet and a river, the source of her original power, in the background.
 By Raja Ravi Varma (1848–1906).